queirozfcom/vector_space_retrieval/README.md

 ### Run all scripts together

-Just run `$ python -m vsr.main` from the repository root - this is the recommended approach.
+Just run `$ python -m vsr` from the repository root - this is the recommended approach.

 ### Run each script separately